 One of my FAVORITE holiday treats is this English toffee.
-I love this stuff.
-My aunt made this for our family every year for Christmas.
-I looked forward to it every year!
+My aunt made this for our family every year for Christmas and I looked forward to it every year!
 When I grew up and got a place of my own I asked her for the recipe so that I could start making it for gifts.

-My first batch of English toffee 8 years ago was…gritty.
+My first batch of English toffee 10 years ago was…gritty.
 Eww.
 And soft.
 I was SO bummed!
-But I wasn’t going to give up.
-Making it is so much cheaper than buying it so I kept trying.
-And the second batch turned out great!
+When toffee is undercooked it’s not only soft and gritty, but it tastes bad, too.
+I wasn’t going to give up.
+Making it is so much cheaper than buying it so I kept trying and the second batch turned out great!

-I’ve also been the recipient of a soft and under-cooked English toffee recipe from friends and not only is the texture off, but when it is under cooked it tastes bad too.
-So I’ve taken step by step photos of how I make homemade toffee.
-An easy guide to making the perfect English toffee.
+I’ve taken step by step photos of how I make homemade toffee.
 It actually isn’t hard and uses pretty basic ingredients!